Related terms: abdominal aortic aneurysm (AAA), aortic aneurysm, aortic dissection, cardiac tamponade, cerebral aneurysm, ventricular aneurysm

 - A congenital abnormality (a condition that you are born with).

 - A defective gene.
-Researchers have found that there are 3 genes related to aneurysms that form in the aorta.
-People who have a defect in one of these genes have a greater chance of an aortic dissection in their lifetime.
+Researchers have found that people who have a defect in one of 3 genes related to aortic aneurysms have a greater chance of an aortic dissection in their lifetime.

 How are aneurysms detected?